-Music Laboratory (1 semester credit)
+MUS 130 Music Laboratory (1 unit)

 Consisting of all Christian Life College music majors, the music lab provides an opportunity for experience with a wide variety of musical performance and theory including compositions for solos, duets, and small and large groups.
 This course may be repeated for credit up to four times.
 Prerequisites: Open only to music majors.